ELDADBRHANO/law-app-front/README.md

 Contributions to the Legal Help Web Application are welcome.
 To contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

+## Live Project

+The live version of this project is available at: https://find-a-lawyer.onrender.com/

 ## Authors

 * Eldad Brhano(https://github.com/ELDADBRHANO)